-Much has been said about stepping out of the boat, walking on water in faith or trust.
-Warren Hayes a Pastor and Chaplin to Sonoma County’s Sheriff, Police and Peace Officers said a few weeks back “There is no boat left”.
+Jesus showed his disciples how to walk on water.
+Peter nearly drowned his first try.
+Are you needing to walk on water?
+Warren Hayes a Pastor and Chaplin to Sonoma County’s Sheriff’s deputies, and Peace Officers said a few weeks back “There is no boat left”.

-I have been mediating a bit on stepping out of the boat, walking on faith about these tumultuous waters we are sharing on the seas of life these days.
+I have been mediating on stepping out of the boat; living effectively on the tumultuous waters we are sharing; walking on the water.
+We seem to be loosing daily another familiar boat we trusted to keep us afloat on these seas of life.

 Two video clips really clarified the nature of this for me.
 In watching these clips and meditating about this for some time I received what I consider Rhema.
 A living word, something enlightened by the spirit of Yehovah.
 It also aligned with scripture so I believe it’s reliable.

 I have come to see that the Boat in these two video clips represents our own understandings.
-What we understand about ourselves; God;, how he works in the world; how we are to be in him, and how others are to be with Him.
+What we understand about ourselves; God; or how he works in the world; how we are to be in him, and how others are to be with Him, or behave toward us.

 We need to step out of the boat these days, step out of our own understanding into the world as it really is.
 We need to walk in the world as God created it to be, rather than as we understand it because he says in his holy scriptures: